 bvs-conf-def.php for the Site (in htdocs/site) for default language and paths.

-Remember that these files are simple text-files which can also be edited directly under your OS with a file-manager and a text-editor (e.g. Notepad for Windows or nano for Linux).
+Remember that these files are simple text-files which can also be edited directly under your OS (Operating System) with a file-manager and a text-editor (e.g. Notepad for Windows or nano for Linux).

 This version of ABCD comes with a 'cache optimizer' for PHP : APC pre-installed, i.e. as an extension php_apc.dll in the folder ABCD/php/ext and listed in the list of extensions in php.ini.